 Tuition fees

-Full-time Scottish domiciled students and non-UK EU students must apply for the payment of their tuition fees each year.
+Full-time Scottish domiciled students must apply for the payment of their tuition fees each year.
 You will need to complete an online application by the required deadline with SAAS.
-EU student tuition fee funding for students starting up to and including 2020 has been guaranteed by the Scottish government for the duration of their course.

 You can make your funding application from April onwards.
 We advise you to make your application early and by 30 June to ensure that your funding is in place for the start of your course.